hanslhansl/rainbow-six-siege-weapon-statistics/README.md

 Reload times differ for tactical vs. full reload.
 The angled grip increases the reload speed.
 I couldn't figure out the mathematical correlation so I measured all 4 values per weapon (2 for weapons without grip) separately.

-Ubisoft defines _reload time_ slightly different, they provide values for the duration of reload _animations_, i.e. the time between hitting the reload button and the operator returning to an idle position.
+Note: Ubisoft defines _reload time_ slightly different, they provide values for the duration of reload _animations_, i.e. the time between hitting the reload button and the operator returning to an idle position.
 However, this definition isn't really gameplay relevant and also much more difficult to automatically measure.
-Interestingly, the in-game values are incorrect according to both definitions.
+Interestingly, the in-game values are incorrect under both definitions.